Vizards8/Hey_Badminton/README.md

-# CSCI_6234_Group_9
+# Hey Badminton!
-CSCI 6234 Object Oriented Design.
-Repository for Sping 2023 Group 9.
+This is the final project for CSCI 6234 Object Oriented Design - Sping 2023 Group 9.

 ## Overview
 * Application: Website